Colombia - Country Commercial Guide

 Overview

-Since 2017, Colombia has increased its ranking in the World Economic Forum Global Competitiveness Index (GCI).
-In 2017 Colombia ranked 66 out of 140 economies, in 2018 it ranked 60 and during the latest ranking in 2019 Colombia was ranked 57.
-Colombia’s advancement in ranking reflects its recent improvements in infrastructure, stability, and institutional development.
-However, Colombia’s infrastructure is still underdeveloped compared to regional counterparts like Chile that is leading the Latin America and Caribbean region.
+Since 2017, Colombia has increased its ranking in the World Economic Forum Global Competitiveness Index (GCI), from 66th in 2017 to 84th in 2020.
+Colombia’s advancement in ranking reflects its recent improvements in infrastructure, stability, and institutional development; however, Colombia’s infrastructure is still underdeveloped compared to regional counterparts.

-After the signing of the Peace Agreement between the Colombian Government and the Revolutionary Armed Forces of Colombia (FARC) in 2016, infrastructure development became a priority for former president Juan Manuel Santos.
-In 2015, as the agreement with the FARC was being negotiated, the Santos Administration established an infrastructure initiative to connect Colombia through multimodal transportation projects, commonly referred to as the Intermodal Transportation Master Plan (PMTI).
-This initiative encompasses 101 road projects, 52 highway projects, 5 railway projects, 8 fluvial projects, 31 airport projects and various dredging projects.
-In 2016, the value established for this ambitious initiative was COP 10.4 trillion (USD 2.7 billion) equivalent to 1.3% of Colombia’s GDP.
-The Plan is divided in two major programs named fourth generation infrastructure projects (4G) and fifth-generation infrastructure project (5G).
+After the signing of the Peace Agreement between the Colombian Government and the Revolutionary Armed Forces of Colombia (FARC) in 2016, infrastructure development became a priority for the administration of former presidents Santos (2010-2018) and Duque (2018-2022).
+In 2015, as the agreement with the FARC was negotiated, the Santos Administration established an infrastructure initiative to connect Colombia through multimodal transportation projects, commonly called the Intermodal Transportation Master Plan (PMTI).
+The initiative encompassed 100 road projects, 52 highway projects, five railway projects, eight fluvial projects, 31 airport projects, and various dredging projects.
+In 2016, the value established for this ambitious initiative was COP 10.4 trillion (USD 2.7 billion) equivalent to 1.3 percent of Colombia’s GDP.
+The Plan was divided into two programs: fourth-generation infrastructure projects (4G) and fifth-generation infrastructure projects (5G).

 Railways